 In 2015, after recording the Tchaikovsky and Sibelius Violin Concertos in 2012, Soyoung released her second CD with Piazzolla’s Four Seasons and Mendelssohn-Bartholdy’s Concerto for Violin and Piano in collaboration with the Korean Chamber Orchestra leading to concerts in Seoul, London, Berlin and NYC.

-Based between Basel and Seoul, Soyoung studied at the National University of the Arts in South Korea, with Zakhar Bron at the Cologne University of Music and Dance, and at the Zurich University of the Arts.
-She plays the J. B. Guadagnini violin (ex-Bückeburg) made in Turin in 1773.
+Soyoung Yoon studied at the National University of the Arts in South Korea and with Zakhar Bron at the Cologne University of Music and Dance and the Zurich University of the Arts.
+She plays a J. B. Guadagnini violin (ex-Bückeburg) made in Turin 1773.

 Enormously talented, with a terrific temperament and a bouncy effervescent quality...